By Iris Stone

 West Chester, Pennsylvania

-West Chester University, one of the top universities in Pennsylvania, is the largest in the school’s State System of Higher Education with a student body of approximately 16,000.
+West Chester University, one of the top universities in Pennsylvania, is the largest in the school's State System of Higher Education with a student body of approximately 16,000.
 With a multitude of disciplines from which to choose, a competitive price tag, and a solid 20-year ROI ($256,300), WCU is a smart choice no matter who you are.
-But there’s more!
+But there's more!
 WCU offers 225 student organizations, 24 NCAA Division II intercollegiate teams—of which field hockey, lacrosse, and baseball have all recently claimed titles—and numerous service opportunities.
 Want proof?
-WCU students logged an astounding 600,000 hours of community service from West Chester to South Africa in the 2013-2014 school year.
+WCU students logged an astounding 600,000 hours of community service from West Chester to South Africa in the span of one school year.

 Net Price: $18,792/yr